Wednesday, November 20, 2024

 Saturday, October 19, 2024

-First Look at One of My New Giant Ice Cream Paintings - Celebration Cone
+First Look at One of My New Giant Ice Cream Paintings - Sprinkles & Cherry Cone

 Happy Saturday!
 I'm in the middle of finishing up three giant ice cream paintings that I'll hopefully be shipping soon to Hidell Brooks Gallery in Charlotte, so I haven't gotten a chance to keep up with new posts as much I'd like to.
 But I'm happy to share this first new cone here today!